• Skip to primary navigation

 Store your blue spirulina pancakes in the fridge for about 4 days.
 Or, you can put them in an airtight container and store them for up to a month in the freezer!
 I like to store my pancakes in the freezer because it's so easy to pull out for breakfast on a busy morning!

-1. Golden Milk Pancakes
+• Golden Milk Pancakes

-4. Healthy Funfetti Pancakes
+• Healthy Christmas Pancakes

 blue spirulina pancakes

-If you try this Blue Spirulina Pancake Recipe, please let me know your thoughts by leaving a rating and comment below!
+If you try my Blue Spirulina Pancake Recipe, please let me know your thoughts by leaving a rating and comment below!
 Ready for more?
 Subscribe to my newsletter or follow along on Pinterest, Instagram, Facebook, and Youtube!

 blue spirulina pancakes